 We’re dedicated to providing customized cancer therapies, including the identification and development of new targeted cancer drugs against specific cancer mutations; better outcomes for pediatric cancer with fewer late-term effects; and curative options for sickle cell disease and other hematologic conditions, including gene therapy.
 Beyond our clinical practice, we embrace a holistic approach to caring for each child, and offer family support teams, emotional and psychological care, and survivorship programs.

 The new hospital is a game changer for kids fighting cancer and blood disorders

-Children’s will have 25 percent of the new hospital’s patient rooms devoted to cancer and blood disorders care.
+Children’s will have more than 20% percent of the new hospital’s patient rooms devoted to cancer and blood disorders care.
 This expansion allows us to increase patient capacity and treat more kids throughout the state and beyond.
 It will also consolidate treatment and specialists to a single campus, maximizing efficiency and eliminating undue travel burdens on patients and families.
 We’re not just providing treatment.
 We’re helping kids be kids again.

 The future of cancer and blood disorders treatment (with your support) is full of promise

 Children’s is now and, with your financial support, will continue to be on the forefront of pediatric cancer and blood disorders treatment and research.
 We will implement customized therapies when cancer comes back or doesn’t respond to treatment.
 We will seek curative options for sickle cell disease and other hematologic conditions, including optimized mechanisms to deliver gene therapy and increased effectiveness of bone marrow transplants for sickle cell patients.
 We imagine a future in which we are able to cure almost every child diagnosed with cancer or a blood disorder.
 It is all within our grasp.
 Because every child deserves a lifetime.

 With your help, we can give kids facing cancer and blood disorders back their childhoods.DONATE